longhorn/website/content/docs/0.8.1/volumes-and-nodes/maintenance.md

 1. Perform the necessary maintenance, including shutting down or rebooting the node.
 1. Uncordon the node.
 Longhorn will automatically re-enable the node scheduling.

+    > **Upcoming features:**
+    >
-    > **Upcoming feature:** After adding the support of the **Reuse existing replica data for rebuild** feature, the replica rebuild will be faster and take less space.
+    > - After adding the support of the **Reuse existing replica data for rebuild** feature, the replica rebuild will be faster and take less space.

-    > **Upcoming feature:** After adding the support of the **Disable replica rebuild** feature, there will not be unnecessary replica rebuild caused by the node maintenance.
+    > - After adding the support of the **Disable replica rebuild** feature, there will not be an unnecessary replica rebuild caused by the node maintenance.

 ## Updating Kubernetes